-Human Infectious Disease

-Definition, Key Terms, and Overview

-A human infectious disease is one caused by a microorganism, such as a bacterium, virus, or protozoan, that is not normally found in the body and can cause infection.
+Human Infectious Disease Overall Vulnerability Definition, Key Terms, and Overview A human infectious disease is one caused by a microorganism, such as a bacterium, virus, or protozoan, which is not normally found in the body and can cause infection.
 Some, but not all, infectious diseases are contagious, meaning they can spread from person to person.
-Other infectious diseases can spread from animals or insects to Medium

-Probability obability Potential Magnitude

-Medium Medium Medium Medium
+Other infectious diseases can spread from animals or insects to humans, but not from person to person.
+(National Institutes of Health) cause infection. can spread from s or insects to Medium Frequency Probability Potential Magnitude Medium Medium Injuries/Deaths Medium Infrastructure Low Environment Low

-Definition tious disease is zoan, that is not all, infectious d son.
-Other infection tot from person Probability Definition, Key Terms, anctious disease is one caused by a mzoan, that is not normally found in thall, infectious diseases are contagingson.
-Other infectious diseases can siot from person to person.
-(NationalProbabilityProbabilityInjuries/Deaths Definition, Key Terms, and Overviewctious disease is one caused by a microorganism, such zoan, that is not normally found in the body and can ca all, infectious diseases are contagious, meaning they son.
-Other infectious diseases can spread from animals not from person to person.
-(National Institutes of Health ProbabilityProbabilityPotential Magnitud Injuries/DeathsInfrastructure Definition, Key Terms, and Overview ctious disease is one caused by a microorganism, such as a bacterium, zoan, that is not normally found in the body and can cause infection. all, infectious diseases are contagious, meaning they can spread from son.
-Other infectious diseases can spread from animals or insects to not from person to person.
-(National Institutes of Health) Probability Potential Magnitude Medium Injuries/Deaths